 A good third-party logistics provider will help to better understand your specific needs and match them to proper supply chain resources.

-For example, if you have an electronics company, chances are your products come with a lithium battery, known in the industry as a “dangerous good” that requires special handling and shipping.
+For example, if you have an electronics company, chances are your products come with a lithium battery, known in the industry as a “dangerous goods” that requires special handling and shipping.
 A 3PL that follows the regulations to ship such an item will mean they have the personnel, tools and experience to bring value to the way your products move through the supply chain.

 Other examples of industry-specific needs might be consumer health products, medical devices, items requiring FDA compliance, perishable goods, and more.
 A 3PL need not have deep knowledge about the inner workings of your particular industry, though it helps.
 Rather what matters most in your relationship with your 3PL is how well they can provide insight into your particular supply chain and give you guidance on how to maximize it to provide a competitive edge.